Nathanial Brittan Party House: History

 Nathaniel Brittan co-founded the Bohemian Club of San Francisco in 1872, and by 1892 Brittan was the president of the club.
 He built the Nathaniel Brittan Party House in order to entertain his friends from the club and to use as a hunting lodge.
-The Brittan Manor House (1888), Brittan's former residency, is located about a half-block away at 40 Pine Avenue.
+The Brittan Manor House (1888), Brittan's former residence, is located about a half-block away at 40 Pine Avenue.

 The Nathaniel Brittan Party House was built in 1872, as a Victorian-style, two-and-a-half story redwood framed structure with an octagonal folly.
 There is a shiplap exterior siding that appears to go in multiple directions.
 The building has steep gables and an octagonal windowed cupola.
-This building is one of the few remaining examples of nineteenth century Octagon Mode building in the San Francisco Bay Area.
+It is one of the few remaining examples of nineteenth century Octagon Mode buildings in the San Francisco Bay Area.